All Episodes

 Right.

-And we were making an approach to 26R, which is the northern of the two runways in Phoenix.
+And we were making an approach to 26Right, which is the northern of the two runways in Phoenix.

-And I looked up and saw two lights that at first looked to me like perhaps landing lights of an airplane, because there were two of them, It looked like it was very close, and I said, you mean those?
+And I looked up and saw two lights that at first looked to me like perhaps landing lights on an airplane because there were two of them, and it looked like it was very close.

 I saw the landing lights on the Southwest plane, and it dawned on me at that point that the two lights I was looking at weren't landing lights at all.

-They were much larger, and I would say they were more like the Color of some of the parking lot lights you see in some of the newer parking lots that are supposed to get that on light pollution.
+They were much larger, and I would say they were more like the color of some of the parking lot lights you see in some of the newer parking lots that are supposed to shut down light pollution.

 Sure.

-All right, I should tell you that I've got a report here from a listener that said the newest round of lights over Phoenix, according to Channel 5, they're reporting the Air Force said the lights were, get this, once again, flares being deployed over the very Goldwater Gunnery Range located south of Gila Bend.
+All right, I should tell you that I've got a report here from a listener that said the newest round of lights over Phoenix, according to Channel 5, they're reporting the Air Force said lights were, get this, once again, flares being deployed over the Barry Goldwater gunnery range located south of Gilla Bend.

-Now, they're saying that the flares, uh, were oddly bright and large due to the high moisture content of the air and the pollution of the air over Phoenix.
+Now, they're saying that the flares were oddly bright and large due to the high moisture content of the air and the pollution of the air over Phoenix.

-Well, I'm not too sure if I've ever seen flares that I could judge that by, but, um, the lights were down from where, from my vantage point down over South Mountain towards the, uh, Sierra Estrella Mountains, which are just to the southwest of Phoenix.
+Well, I'm not too sure if I've ever seen flares that I could judge that by, but the lights were down, from my vantage point, down over South Mountain towards the Sierra Estrella Mountains, which are just to the southwest of Phoenix.

 Yes, sir.